Granigan/BBMRS/README.md

 Additionally, between Contest and Team tables, a connecting ContestTeam table (C) is required.

 ![db diagram](https://github.com/Granigan/BBMRS/blob/master/documentation/images/db_diagram2.png)

+## Remaining Issues
+- Team can face itself in a match
+- Teams and Contests can have identical names.
+(Users cannot.)
+- 'Resurrection' rules are not enforced, and practically have no effect.

 ## (Missing) Features for Future Versions
 - Choose race from a selection